mawngo/go-batch/README.md

 However, it is recommended to use context variants, as non-context variants can block indefinitely (except for `Close`).
 Non-context variants will be removed in the next major version of this library.

-Cancelling the context only affects the item that is waiting to be added to the batch (for example, when the waiting batch is full and all batch processing threads are busy), there is no way to cancel the item that is already added to the batch.
+Cancelling the context only affects the item waiting to be added to the batch (for example, when the waiting batch is full and all batch processing threads are busy), there is no way to cancel the item that is already added to the batch.

-You can implement your own logic to cancel the batch using the item context by creating custom batch and item struct as demonstrated in [custom context control example](examples/ctxctrl/main.go).
+You can implement your own logic to cancel the batch using the item context by creating a custom batch and item struct as demonstrated in [custom context control example](examples/ctxctrl/main.go).

 ### Waiting for an item to be processed

-The processor does not provide a method to wait for or get the result of processing an item, however, you can use the `batch.IFuture[T]` with custom batch to implement your own waiting logic.
+The processor does not provide a method to wait for or get the result of processing an item; however, you can use the `batch.IFuture[T]` with custom batch to implement your own waiting logic.

 See [future example](examples/future/main.go) or [loader implementation](loader.go).